 Unfortunately, when it comes to recommending or prescribing behaviour, there are some people who would for selfish reasons provide false information to deceive other people in order to cause harm to them.
 This is particularly a threat to children and youth, who are in a learning process in which they will not yet have been exposed to all the relevant evidence.

 Therefore, the content of this web site and the resource links on it, and especially the content targeted toward children, are selected and screened based on provable or well-established standards.
 Web links will NOT be posted to sites that promote harmful behaviors such as racist hatred, non-medical use of dangerous drugs, etc. Such sites typically have flaws in their arguments, such as contradicting themseleves or offering demonstrably false evidence.
-If you discover that any link on our site takes you to a site with those characteristics, please inform us by filling in the form below.
+If you discover that any link on our site takes you to a site with those characteristics, please inform us by submitting a comment (click button below).